-In Philippians 3:9, Paul said he wanted to "be found in Him, not having my own righteousness, which is from the law, but that which is through faith in Christ, the righteousness which is from God by faith."
+In Philippians 3:9, Paul said he wanted to "be found in Him, not having a righteousness of my own that comes from the law, but that which is through faith in Christ - the righteousness that comes from God and is by faith."
 An online writer for gotquestions.org put it this way: "The breastplate of righteousness has Christ's name stamped on it, as though He said, 'Your righteousness isn't sufficient to protect you.
-Wear mine.' " 10
+Wear mine.' " x

 Let's thank Jesus for providing us His breastplate of righteousness to protect our hearts, and ask Him to expose anything in our lives that might mar His perfect breastplate.
-Then let's confess, repent and be cleansed so that no sin tarnishes this costly, perfect breastplate He has given us.
+Then let's confess, repent and be cleansed so that no sin tarnishes this costly, beautiful breastplate He has given us.

-Today's action: Let's read Proverbs 15 together, letting this chapter's words shine a light into our open, redeemed hearts so our prayers will be a delight to Him.
+Today's action: Let's read Proverbs 15 together, letting this chapter's words shine a light into our open, redeemed hearts so our prayers will be pleasing to Him.

-The sacrifice of the wicked is an abomination to the LORD, but the prayer of the upright is His delight.
+The LORD detests the sacrifice of the wicked, but the prayer of the upright pleases Him.
 The LORD is far from the wicked, but He hears the prayer of the righteous.